Companies Act 2014. Why it’s better to convert your Limited Company rather than choose the default option

 By Liz Niland, 14th August 2015

 The Companies Act 2014 commenced into law on the 1st of June 2015 and has consolidated and reformed Irish Company Law.
 Every Company, director and shareholder is affected by this and will have choices to make.
-One of the main choices being; Do you convert your Limited company during the 18 month transition period or let the CRO convert your company by default at the end of the transition period?
+One of the main choices is whether you convert your Limited company during the 18-month transition period or let the CRO convert your company by default at the end of the transition period.

-During the 18 month transitional period, existing Private Limited Company by shares will fall under Designated Activity Company (DAC) law as they are very similar in structure.
-If the 18 month transitional period has passed and you have not converted, the CRO will enforce the default mechanism and automatically convert the company to the new LTD type.
-All the CRO will do in this instance is issue a new Certificate of Incorporation for the company, and your existing Memorandum & Articles of Association (M&A) will be now be classed as the Company’s new Constitution.
+During the 18-month transitional period, existing Private Limited Companies by shares will fall under Designated Activity Company (DAC) law as they are very similar in structure.
+If the 18-month transitional period has passed and you have not converted, the CRO will enforce the default mechanism and automatically convert the company to the new LTD type.
+All the CRO will do in this instance is issue a new Certificate of Incorporation for the company, and your existing Memorandum & Articles of Association (M&A) will now be classed as the Company’s new Constitution.

 As you may be aware, the Memorandum of Association is the document that governs the relationship between the company and the outside, (such as trade restrictions and objects clause) and the Articles of Association are the rules for internal company relations (this will reference certain regulations and subsections of the Companies Act 1963 – 2013, applicable to the company.)